-10. An Illustration.
-Let us see in a simplified form how an English sentence is put into the machine, taking as our example the sentence in Fig. 3.1.
-The sentence is punched on a paper tape in the form of a number consisting of one hundred and seventy six digits (Fig. 10.1).
+Let us see in a simplified form how an English sentence is put into the machine, taking as our example the sentence in Fig. 3.
+It is punched on a paper tape in the form of a number consisting of 176 digits (Fig. 6).